 Directions for tea

-Usually about 15 cones along with needles and bark are boiled for 10 to 15 minutes in a pot of water to make tea.
+Usually, about 15 cones along with needles and bark are boiled for 10 to 15 minutes in a pot of water to make tea.
 The longer they boil, the stronger the medicine becomes, strain the liquid before drinking it.
 Spruce tea relieves coughing and sore throats and stuffed chests.
 Those who are sick with colds can take it three or four times a day for up to five days.
-You can cool this tea and serve over ice if you like.
+You can cool this tea and serve it over ice if you like.
 Sweeten to taste with honey or brown sugar syrup.

 Directions for syrup

-I like to use three cups of needles, around 15 spruce cones, about a cup of fir needles for a cystitis flavor and some spruce gum if handy.
+I like to use three cups of spruce needles, around 15 spruce cones, about a cup of fir needles for a cystitis flavor, and some spruce gum if handy.
 The spruce gum is strong in medicine and only a small amount should be used.
 Cover with about 6 cups of water and boil this gently until it has reduced down to 3 cups in volume.
 Strain this.

-Crow berries are gathered up in the high country and can be found even when covered in snow.
-You can replace these berries with store bought berries if you must.
-To this add a teaspoon of cinnamon and you could add some grated orange or lemon peel for flavor.
-Bring to a boil and then simmer until you have a cup of fluid left, strain again and add your sweetener.
-Honey works well or add a sugar sweetener,
+Crow berries are gathered in the high country and can be found even when covered in snow.
+You can replace these berries with store-bought berries if you must.
+To this add a teaspoon of cinnamon, and you could add some grated orange or lemon peel for flavor.
+Bring to a boil and then simmer until you have a cup of fluid left, strain again, and add your sweetener.
+Honey works well or add a sugar sweetener.

-To make a brown sugar sweetener just add equal amounts of brown sugar and water, boil down while stirring until it is a thick mixture, For every cup of syrup you will add a cup of honey or sugar mixture, simmer this for about 10 minutes, cool and place in a glass container.
+To make a brown sugar sweetener just add equal amounts of brown sugar and water, boil down while stirring until it is a thick mixture.
+For every cup of syrup you will add a cup of honey or sugar mixture, simmer this for about 10 minutes, cool and place in a glass container.
 It will stay good for a month or more in the fridge.

 Collect sap that’s really sticky and clear.
-Take it and warm it in same amount of water until it’s melted, and then put an equal or slightly smaller amount of Vaseline, Use a clean stick and stir it slowly.
+Take it and warm it in the same amount of water until it’s melted, and then put an equal or slightly smaller amount of Vaseline, use a clean stick and stir it slowly.
 You can use this as a cream for cuts and sore muscles.
 It smells nice too. it should always be kept at room temperature.